ClodaghMurphy/pandsproject2019/Process and Observations.md

 16 outliers demonstrated in plot or histogram
 17 Having analysed the data set, now it's time to try and draw some conclusions.
 Petals are the colourful part of a flower that surround the reproductive elements, the sepals (usually green but not in this instance!) protect the bud and support the petals after budding.
 Comparison of "like with like" should provide more meaningful results.
+Use scatterplots to compare petals and then sepals.
+The plot produced in 21analysis.py illustrates that in terms of petals, setosa species are the smallest, virginica the largest and versicolor roughly in the middle.
+For sepals - the widest ones belong to the setosa species, the narrowest to versicolor with virginica in the middle although there is some cross-over between the last two species.

     Pandas Analysis | Description
     ------------ | -------------